New People (political party): History

 According to the election results, the party gained 5.3% of the vote, winning 13 seats in the State Duma.
 New People became the first party not from the "big four" (United Russia, Communist Party of the Russian Federation, Liberal Democratic Party of Russia and A Just Russia — For Truth) since 2007 to overcome the 5% barrier and form its own faction.
 In addition to the 13 deputies elected on the party list of the party, the New People faction also included two independent deputies elected in single-mandate constituencies: Dmitry Pevtsov and Oleg Leonov.

 On 15 February 2022, New People's Duma faction voted against the recognition of the separatist regions of Ukraine as independent states.
 In a statement the party warned against jeopardizing peace and human lives in an escalating Ukraine conflict and accused the political leadership of distracting from internal affairs by seeking conflict with other nations.
 However, the party later withdrew its statement and proclaimed its support for the invasion.

 On 16 August 2022, the party called for Instagram to be unblocked.

+On 24 December 2023, it was reported that the Party of Growth will be merged with New People, both parties are already part of the informal political alliance Union of Progressive Political Forces.
+At a joint congress on 19 April 2024, the New People and the Growth Party announced a legal unification, and all delegates voted for the unification.
+The parties will operate under the general name “New People”.
+Growth Party leader Boris Titov will head the federal political council.
+The only State Duma deputy from the Growth Party, Oksana Dmitriyeva, announced that she would take the position of chairwoman of the regional branch of New People in Saint Petersburg.
+At the same time, she stated that she did not intend to join the New People faction in the Duma.

 Ideology

-According to electronic media, the party's goal is to "reorient the state" from caring for officials to serving citizens.
+According to mass media, the party's goal is to "reorient the state" from caring for officials to serving citizens.

 The party has a centre-right ideology and considers self-employed people, as well as representatives of small business, its social base.
 It combines support for the values of popular capitalism such as private property, a competitive economy, a decrease in the state's share in governing the country, with a social agenda, the rights of people with disabilities and an accessible barrier-free environment, as well as environmental issues, animal protection, garbage collection problems.

 An important part of the party's position is the renewal and modernization of management systems and political institutions.
 Support for the development of modern technologies, science and education is declared.

 The party attracts social entrepreneurs and activists from the regions as candidates, focusing on the regional agenda.